SergioEstanRuiz/geom_phase_transitions/info.md

 # Objective
-We'll just write down here to remember it
+We'll just write down stuff here to remember it

 # Where I am getting the code
 We'll try to put here where some of the code was obtained so that we can cite it appropriately